ustaxcourt/ef-cms/docs/windows-development-environment.md

 - The linux terminal is not a text editor - clicking with your mouse will not move the cursor.
 Use the arrow keys to move the cursor.
 - To copy highlighted text from the terminal: `CTRL`+`SHIFT`+`C`
 - To paste text from your clipboard in the terminal: `CTRL`+`SHIFT`+`V`
+- Unless instructed otherwise, always enter commands one line at a time.
+In the event of an error, it is much easier to determine where the error occurred when you issue commands one at a time.

 __Ready to begin?
 Let's go!__